mhBrice/thermophilization/ms/revision/ms_revised.md

 and well-defined [@jump_altitude-for-latitude_2009].
 Similar evidence is also beginning to emerge for latitudinal shifts [@fisichelli_temperate_2014;
 @sittaro_tree_2017; @boisvertmarsh_divergent_2019].
-Though, because of the focus on shifts at range limits, there has been little empirical work on the effect of climate change on tree community composition and abundance distribution **within species range itself** [e.g. @esquivel-muelbert_compositional_2018; @searle_persistent_2017].
+Though, because of the focus on shifts at range limits (e.g., leading and rearing edges of species ranges), there has been little empirical work on the effect of climate change on tree community composition and abundance distributions within the core of species range itself [e.g. @esquivel-muelbert_compositional_2018;
+@searle_persistent_2017].

 Worldwide increases in tree mortality rates triggered by drought and heat stresses have been documented recently [@allen_global_2010].
 In the long term,